smithy-lang/smithy/docs/source-2.0/quickstart.rst

 .. seealso::

-    The :ref:`target elision syntax <idl-target-elision>` for an easy way to define structures that reference resource properties without having to repeat the target definition.
+    The :ref:`target elision syntax <idl-target-elision>` for an easy way to define structures that reference resource identifiers and properties without having to repeat the target definition.

 Defining operations